oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-browse-objects.md

     ![Screenshot of the recent object list](images/image2_datastudio_overview_list.png)

 Since it is a workshop, there are limited objects on the list.
-There will be many objects and only the recent objects are shown here.
 We will use the Catalog tool to browse the objects and find what we need.

 ## Task 2: Explore the catalog